erikdubois/Aureola/README.md

 # Switching the conky

-Every conky has an installation script.
+Every conky has an individual installation script.
+That means you will only install software that you need for the conky.

 The script asks you  if it is ok to delete everything inside folder ~/.config/conky.

-Respond with yes.
-The original files are in ~/.aureola anyway and on github.
+The reason I have done this is because you sometimes change the code on the live conky in ~/.config/conky but if you change the conky via this script the files will be overwritten.

+Respond with yes if you did not change anything.

 Two things will happen after conky has stopped.